 Modern corn products have high nutrient requirements to obtain maximum yield potential.
-High soil phosphorus (P) levels are essential to obtain high corn yields.
-Phosphorus can be one of the most overlooked nutrients where maintenance fertilizer applications may not be enough to match the nutrient uptake and removal by the corn crop.
-By the same token, it is a nutrient that we need to manage to prevent environmental concerns, such as eutrophication of bodies of water.
-Understanding the season-long importance of P in corn production and how to maintain adequate soil P levels is necessary to sustain high corn yield potentials.
+High soil phosphorus (P) levels are essential to for high corn yields.
+Phosphorus can be one of the most overlooked nutrients.
+Maintenance fertilizer applications may not be adequate to match the nutrient uptake and removal by the corn crop.
+By the same token, it is a nutrient that requires management to prevent environmental issues, such as eutrophication of bodies of water.
+Understanding the season-long importance of P in corn production and how to maintain adequate soil P levels is necessary to sustain high corn yield potentials and protect surface waters.

 The Role of Phosphorus in Corn Production

 The plant macronutrients are nitrogen (N), P, and potassium (K), which are needed by plants in relatively large quantities and most frequently required as soil amendments for maximum crop growth.
-Corn does not require as much P as it does N and K. A typical fertilization of macronutrients for corn in the United States is 180 lb of N, 90 lb of P2O5, and 160 lb of K2O per acre.
-Phosphorus is often overlooked in maintenance fertilizer applications, which can limit corn yield potential.
+Relatively speaking, corn does not require as much P as it does N and K. A typical fertilization of macronutrients for corn in the United States is 180 lb of N, 90 lb of P2O5, and 160 lb of K2O per acre.
+Phosphorus, although required, is often overlooked in maintenance fertilizer applications, which can limit corn yield potential.

 Phosphorus in the Soil